vglazer/USRA/subgraph_finding/README.md

 63  : 6    64  : 5    65  : 5    66  : 3    67  : 2
 ```

-- `sub_search` then searches for 11-cliques in this graph, i.e. induced subgraphs with $11$ vertices and $11\cdot(11 - 1)/2 = 55$ edges (recall that clique-finding is an NP-hard problem)
+- `sub_search` then searches for 11-cliques in this graph, i.e. induced subgraphs with 11 vertices and 11*(11 - 1)/2 = 55 edges (recall that [clique-finding is an NP-hard problem](https://en.wikipedia.org/wiki/Clique_problem))
 - A total of 5 random "experiments" are performed consisting of at most 100 "moves" each
-- Every 25 moves, 4 random moves are be made
+- Every 25 moves, 4 random (as opposed to locally optimal) moves are made
 - The random seed used (for searching) is 72
-- The vertices of any subgraphs found are dumped to the console (since the subgraphs are induced, there is no need to list the edges explicitly).
+- The vertices of any subgraphs found are then dumped to the console; since the subgraphs are induced, there is no need to list the edges explicitly.
 Here is the output:

 ```
 100 11 55 0  5 100 25 4 72  1